 Safe Haven Bonds

 Public investors, reserve managers, and other foreign investors continue to flee to these safe havens for Treasuries, Gilts, and other core-European bonds.
 A consequence of foreign money to safe haven government bonds has pushed down those bond yields.
 The safe haven circle has been squeezed tighter; countries such as Spain, Ireland, Greece, and Italy have seen a massive exodus of foreign bond investors.
 The Japanese Yen and the Swiss Franc are also growing in importance.
-In fact, the Yen has risen, but most of the outstanding sovereign debt in Japan is still held domestically through post office savings.[Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
-Please subscribe to view site content.]
+In fact, the Yen has risen, but most of the outstanding sovereign debt in Japan is still held domestically through post office savings.[ Content protected for Sovereign Wealth Fund Institute Standard subscribers only.
+Please subscribe to view content. ]

 Contact the writer or creator of this article or page.

 Learn, Attend and Network: Institutional Investor Events and Summits